erikaris/til/pyspark.md

 ## Steps:

-1. Connecting to a cluster.
+1. Connecting to a cluster and getting to know `SparkContext`.

     1. A cluster consists of **a master and workers**.
 To connect to a cluster, we first have to create a connection to the `SparkContext`. <br />
     2. A **SparkContext** is the entry point to Spark functionality, like a key to your car.
 SparkContext is automatically created by PySpark in the PySpark shell ( you don't have to create it by yourself) and is **exposed via a variable `sc`**.